-“Sofrito is a combination of aromatics that have been sautéed slowly in cooking oil to make a flavorful sauce.
-This is used to enhance everything from soups to meat dishes.
-But despite the fact that the cooking term is widely employed in Latin and Caribbean countries, its specific meaning can differ substantially from one nation’s cuisine to another.
+Despite the fact that sofrito is used in Latin and Caribbean countries, its specific meaning can differ substantially from one nation’s cuisine to another.

 - 2lbs tomatoes

-- 1-2 tablespoons ghee (or your choice of fat)
+- 1-2 tablespoons unsalted grass-fed butter or ghee (or your choice of fat)

-- Coarsely chop tomatoes, onion, garlic, cilantro and peppers and combine in a large bowl.
+- Coarsely chop tomatoes, onion, garlic and peppers and add to a large bowl along with the cilantro.

 - In batches, pulse mixture in a food processor until finely chopped.

-- Reserve 2-3 cups of Sofrito in the pot and transfer remaining Sofrito to an airtight container.
-Refrigerate up to 2 weeks or freeze up to 6 months.
+- Remove from heat and let cool.
+Transfer Sofrito to a large glass, airtight container.
+Refrigerate for up to 2 weeks or freeze up to 6 months.